brianally/ember-cli-pubnub/README.md

 # Ember-cli-pubnub

 Provides a service which wraps the official PubNub JS SDK.
-Based primarily on Sunny gleason's code but updated for Ember-CLI.
+Based primarily on Sunny Gleason's [pubnub-ember](https://github.com/pubnub/pubnub-ember) but updated for Ember-CLI.

 ## UNDER DEVELOPMENT, UNTESTED